megabyte1981/CSS-Inherit/README.md

 </div>
 ```

-### Standard HTML coding
+### Standard CSS coding
 Just follow CSS standard practices when using this plugin.
-The only difference is now you can reference other style with a CSS class.
+The only difference is now you can reference other styles with a CSS class.
 - classes ie. ".error-message"
 - ids ie. "#line-through"
 - HTML elements ie. "h1, nav, section"